Last Updated on

 - The price of the ticket does not cover massage.

-- Only a limited amount of guest can enter the bath. *
+- Only a limited number of guests can enter the bath. *

 - Due to this limit, a ticket allows you to stay for 3 hours.